zeling595/tp/docs/UserGuide.md

 #### Adding a person: `addPerson`

-Adds a person to the local guestbook.
+Adds a person to the ConciergeBook.
+After doing so, you will be able to create a booking for the person with the newly assigned person ID.

 Format: `addPerson n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]...`
 * Prefixes that are not listed in the format of the command may be parsed as part of another.